-Acquiring top sales talent is only part of the battle.
+Acquiring top talent through an effective sales hiring process is only part of the battle.
 If you don’t have a plan in place to retain these stars, you’re going to continue to bleed top talent back onto the market.

 High turnover in sales is embedded in the competitive nature of the business.
 There are a few key drivers of high turnover that force you to improve the sales hiring process – but are within your control.